helsenorge/refero/README.md

 # Scoring Functionality

-## Acceptance Criteria

-- It is possible to assign a numeric value to questions with answer options that can be used for scoring.
-- It is possible to create a field for a subtotal.
-- It is possible to create a field for the total sum for the entire form.
-- Scoring calculations work from top to bottom only.

 ## Description

 To assign a value to a question to be used in scoring, use the **Answer option**.